 And sometimes that choice can feel overwhelming, or difficult to make, or simply wearying with the effort to act out of our higher selves.

 But that is precisely why we must tend always and with unrelenting attention our vocation of being.

 If you answer the call to be a radically free child of God, treating the chains of circumstance as completely irrelevant to your ability to welcome Love, your vocations of doing will become clear.

 Paying attention to our being vocation also helps us with another pitfall of our doing vocations: mixed motives.

-I can say honestly at my current place of spiritual growth that I got ordained eight years ago 50% wanting to serve God and God’s Church, and 50% wanting to Be Special.
+I can say honestly at my current place of spiritual growth that I got ordained eleven years ago 50% wanting to serve God and God’s Church, and 50% wanting to Be Special.

 I’ve got a collar now!
 And a title!
 People will think I know stuff about God!

 I get to have “The Rev.” on my business card, and people will say about me, “How noble, she’s giving her life to the Church!”

 I don’t think there’s anything wrong with the very real fact that many of our vocational aspirations have a big dose of ego motivation within them as long as our awareness of it grows over time.